Restart stage gates when approvals need to be revisited

 The gate becomes blocking again — the project cannot progress past this gate until a new decision is made.

-The previous approval or rejection decision is cleared.
+The previous approval or rejection decision is cleared from the gate.

 Restarting a gate does not delete or modify any documents already synced to the project.